sebstainsgit/sieve/README.md

 - **1 billion**: 17.6 seconds.
 - **10 billion**: 200.2 seconds.

-**Note**: for the 10 billion mean, I ommitted a run which took 233s in the mean calculation becuase it was very different from the rest.
-Notably, that particular run was the first, so when you run the program and in what context (after doing what) likely affects the run time quite a lot.
+**Note**: for one of the previous 10 billion mean calculations, I omitted a run which took 233s in the final calculation becuase it was anomalous.
+Notably, that particular run was the first, so when you run the program and in what context (after doing what) likely affects the time taken quite a lot.

 # My specs:

 - **RAM**: 32 GB of DDR4 RAM